What Is Mezzanine Debt?

 - Lack of collateral: Unlike secured debt, where lenders have a specific asset or property as security in case of default, a mezzanine loan relies more on the overall creditworthiness and cash flow potential of the borrower.
 This poses higher risk for mezzanine lenders.
 In case of default, recovering the outstanding amount becomes more challenging compared with secured debt.

-- Complexity: Mezzanine debt transactions can be complex due to their hybrid nature and the need to negotiate terms among multiple parties, such as senior lenders, equity holders and mezzanine debt providers.
+- Complexity: Mezzanine financing can be complex due to their hybrid nature and the need to negotiate terms among multiple parties, such as senior lenders, equity holders and debt providers.
 This can pose challenges for lenders in assessing the risks and valuing investments.

 - Illiquidity: Mezzanine debt investments generally tend to have longer investment horizons and lower liquidity than other investment options.
 Exiting such an investment before maturity can be complex, especially if there is limited secondary market activity for such debt.

-- Prepayment risk: Mezzanine debt investments often offer call options or prepayment provisions, enabling borrowers to repay the debt before maturity.
+- Prepayment risk: Mezzanine financing often offers call options or prepayment provisions, enabling borrowers to repay the debt before maturity.
 This can be disadvantageous for mezzanine lenders who may need to reinvest the proceeds at lower interest rates or rely on consistent cash flow.